Tomic-Riedel/Flutter-Roadmap/README.md

 **Flutter - Flutter Europe: Animations in Flutter done right:** https://www.youtube.com/watch?v=wnARLByOtKA&t=1480s

-If you need the animations showed here https://material.io/design/motion/understanding-motion.html#principles the material.io team made an excelent package for just that https://pub.dev/packages/animations.
+If you need the animations shown here https://material.io/design/motion/understanding-motion.html#principles the material.io team made an excellent package for just that https://pub.dev/packages/animations.
 (One tip if you need some resources about UI and UX always look at [Material Design docs](https://material.io)).

 Here is another great video about Staggered Animations from Reso Coder: